 Some notable plant seeds used as prayer beads include: Abrus precatorius, afzelia species, choerospondias axillaris, dracontomelon dao, rudraksha, and vyjanti.

 Prayer beads are an integral part of all the major religions of the world including Islam, Christianity, Buddhism, and Hinduism.
-Often used in a similar setting as incense, the beads help to keep the religious practitioner focused on the prayers as he or she fingers each bead in succession while reciting the prayer or mantra.
+The beads help to keep the religious practitioner focused on the prayers as he or she fingers each bead in succession while reciting the prayer or mantra.
 This is why devout practitioners always carry them wherever they go.
 It serves to remind them of their devotion to religion while protecting them against harm and corruption of the soul at the same time.

 This article was last revised on 02/26/2020.